 Feb.
 10, 2013 update: In an interview with the BBC, Ghannouchi tried to wiggle out of his earlier statement by claiming that "Salafists are not one group.
 There are those who promote violence and those who denounce it and there are those with whom the government of Ennahda has had confrontations."
 Ghannouchi slices up Islamists into thin tranches; I say that, in the end, they are all the same.

 Apr.
-1, 2013 update: More evidence that they are all the same: Charles Levinson writes in the Wall Street Journal, "Tunisia Sees Rising Jihadist Threat," that
+1, 2013 update: More evidence that things are getting out of control in Tunisia: Charles Levinson writes in the Wall Street Journal, "Tunisia Sees Rising Jihadist Threat," that

 Some of global jihad's most notorious leaders are operating relatively openly in Tunisia, a dilemma for the North African nation's Islamist government after it pinned the assassination of an opposition leader on Islamist militants.